Ethanlloyd21/Budget-Tracker/README.md

 When brought back online:
 - Offline entries should be added to tracker.

+## *In order to achieve PWA a web manifest file and a service worker file must be created.*

 ### Manifest ``` manifest.webmanifest ```
 - #### Purpose
     - The manifest file is a simple text file (JSON file) that lists the resources the browser should cache for offline access.